Trivaxy/VerifexPad/README.md

 ## Security & sandboxing

-- Compilation happens in a single long-lived container so expensive compiler warmup occurs once.
-- Containers start without network access (`--network none`) and inherit the CPU/memory limits above.
-- Each request gets its own random work dir under `/tmp/verifexpad` that is cleaned up afterwards.
-- Set `DOCKER_DISABLE_NETWORK=false` or adjust the limits if you need looser sandboxing in trusted environments.
+- Compilation runs inside Firejail for every request with networking disabled and a private temp directory.
+- The compiler binary plus Z3 are the only whitelisted resources; deleting `compiler/` forces a fresh publish if you change trust boundaries.
+- Tune `FIREJAIL_EXTRA_ARGS` to tighten or loosen restrictions (for example CPU cgroups, `--private`, etc.) based on your environment.

-When Docker isn’t available (CI, Codespaces, etc.) the backend’s simulator enforces a handful of syntax checks and surfaces friendly errors so the UI stays responsive.
+When Firejail isn’t available the backend falls back to the simulator so the UI stays responsive, but no real compiler work happens in that mode.

 ## Useful commands